skysense/core/README.md

 - to train a model from scratch
 - the correct format and conventions to make a nice interoperability with the inference part.

-Start a training is actually very simple.
+Starting a training is actually very simple.
 Here's how to start it for the dummy model (model_0):

 ```
-rm -rf dummy_checkpoints/*
+rm -rf dummy_checkpoints/* # let's clean the dummy weights.
 python3 model_training/model_0_training.py
 ls -l dummy_checkpoints # should contain some files!
 ```

-Those weights are in the right format for inference.
+Training is totally independent of inference.
+The only interface are the weights themselves.

-The inference task expects two main things:
+The inference task expects two main things.

 - a specific naming to retrieve the nodes easily: